jina-ai/examples/wikipedia-sentences/README.md

 ```sh
 python app.py -t index
 ```
-And a search prompt will follow for you to search for example "What is ROMEO" :
+Once indexing is completed, a search prompt will appear in your terminal.
+See the image below for an example search query and response.

 ```
 please type a sentence: What is ROMEO